kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/schedulingAPI.md

 ## Implementation

-Scheduling is implemented as a service that defines new object types for schedule-events and schedule-resources.
+Scheduling is implemented as a plugin that defines new object types for schedule-events and schedule-resources.

 ### Pull Request